browserengineering/book/book/visual-effects.md

 browser, scrolling is done on the GPU by offsetting two surfaces.
 Without a stacking context the browser might (depending on the web page structure) have to move around multiple independent surfaces with complex paint orders, in lockstep, to achieve scrolling.
+Fixed- and sticky-positioned elements also form a stacking context because of their interaction with scrolling.
 :::

 [^also-containing-block]: While we're at it, perhaps scrollable